metaborg/spg/org.metaborg.spg.cmd/README.md

    <projectPath> : Path to the Spoofax project of the language to generate terms for
 ```

+Setting the seed helps with reproducing a bug or checking that a refactoring
+does not change the semantics.

 ## Examples

 The `examples/` directory contains Spoofax implementations for the following